GuangshengPei/deCS/README.md

 # Human_cell_atlas_of_fetal (HCAF_z_score)
 data(Human_cell_atlas_of_fetal)
 ```
 &#8194;&#8194;In addition, one can also load the cell type marker gene list from CellMatch database.
-The gene list of `"CellMatch_markers"` will be loaded.
+The cell type-marker genes list of `"CellMatch_markers"` will be loaded.
 ```
 data(CellMatch)
 head(CellMatch_markers)